Siggi B. Wilzig

-Siggi B. Wilzig, born Siegbert Wilzig (March 11, 1926 – January 7, 2003), was a survivor of concentration camps Auschwitz and Mauthausen who arrived in the U.S. in 1947 with little money and only a grade school education.
+Siggi B. Wilzig, born Siegbert Wilzig (March 11, 1926 – January 7, 2003), was a survivor of concentration camps Auschwitz and Mauthausen who arrived in the USA in 1947 with little money and only a grade school education.
 By the time of his death in 2003, he had created an empire in oil and banking with more than $4 billion in assets.
 Wilzig was a frequent lecturer on the importance of Holocaust memory, an outspoken opponent of Holocaust denial, and instrumental in building the U.S. Holocaust Memorial Museum in Washington, D.C.

 Early life

 Siegbert Wilzig was born in 1926 in Krojanke in West Prussia, Germany (now Krajenka, Poland), the son of traditional Jewish parents and the second youngest of eight children.
 In 1936 Siegbert and his family fled mounting antisemitism in their town and relocated to Berlin, where his father made a living selling textiles.
 In 1941, Siegbert was conscripted into forced labor working twelve-hour shifts for a German armament factory.
 In 1943, at age 16, he was deported along with his family and other Jews to the Auschwitz concentration camp in Occupied Poland.
 He once calculated that 59 members of his family had been murdered by the Nazis.
 In Auschwitz, Siegbert survived first by lying that he was eighteen (most young people under eighteen were automatically sent to be murdered in gas chambers) and then pretending to be a master tool-maker.
 He continued pretending to be an expert in whatever skills the camp operators needed.
 He survived selection for death a dozen times, multiple beatings, starvation, and other torture.
 By early 1945 Allied forces were winning the war and Nazi soldiers force-marched remaining prisoners to alternate camps.
 He survived two such death marches and was liberated from Mauthausen concentration camp in Austria in May 1945 by the US Army.
 Siegbert was the only child in his Jewish school class of 1,500 students to survive the Holocaust.
-Siggi credited his survival to his foxlike instincts and to “the hand of the Almighty.”
+Wilzig credited his survival to his foxlike instincts and to “the hand of the Almighty.”